flexiblepower/flexiblepower.github.io/whypowermatcher.md

 ## Advantages ##

 * Consumer/Prosumer remains in control.
 PowerMatcher does not centrally impose a signal to turn off your airco from a distance.
-As a consumer you always stay in control and determine where you want your to device to offer its flexibility.
+As a consumer you always stay in control and determine where you want your device to offer its flexibility.

 * Highly Scalable.
 The PowerMatcher makes use of agent technology, conceptually it is therefore infinitely scalable.